 1 Speaking of scandalous dress, this painting of Marie Antoinette on exhibit at the Petit Trianon was actually painted as a form of damage control.
 Artist Elisabeth-Louise Vigée-Lebrun had completed an earlier portrait of Marie Antoinette, shown below on the left, that was exhibited at the Paris Salon of 1783.
 In that portrait, the Queen is depicted wearing a loose muslin dress, known as a gaulle, that was typically worn as a layer beneath another, more formal, exterior dress.
 Essentially, Vigée-Lebrun’s original painting showed the Queen of France wearing only her underwear.
 It was considered so racy that Vigée-Lebrun had to replace it with a second portrait, shown on the right, which she painted very quickly.
 Every detail in this second portrait is meant to make the Queen look more dignified in contrast with the earlier image: her dress is now made of a rich blue-grey silk material as opposed to the cheaper cotton of the earlier one; this new dress is tightly fitted around the arms, torso, and bodice; the structure of the second dress would have required the wearing of a corset and a pannier, whereas the muslin would have been permitted to freely drape over the body (shocking!); the Queen’s formerly bare arms and neck are now adorned with pearls; her hair is more neatly arranged; her new hat is smaller, set further up on the head, and is made of a material that is much higher-class than straw—the smaller feathers and ribbons on the second hat also come across as being less sloppy, even less wanton, than those on the original.
 Although Marie Antoinette adopts the same pose in both paintings, her figure on the right appears to be smaller, thinner, more distant and contained somehow.
 There’s even a difference in her jawline and the rosiness of her cheeks.
 The only similarity in both portraits is in the pink cabbage rose being held by the Queen, which was her signature flower.

 The interesting thing about these two paintings is that they can be seen as showing the two different lives the Queen was living at Versailles.
 The painting on the left shows the version of Marie Antoinette that came to life at the Petit Trianon.
 It was there, while living in relative privacy with her closest companions, that Marie Antoinette had the most freedom to be herself.
 She could wear what she liked and felt comfortable in.
-She often wore clothes that were more casual and less formal, sometimes dressing as a shepherdess.
+She often wore clothes that were more casual and less formal.
 This is in contrast to the picture on the right, which shows the Queen of France as she would have appeared in the hallways of the main residence at Versailles.
 There, she was expected to dress and behave in a manner that was more socially and politically acceptable for a woman of her rank.
 Marie Antoinette found it stifling.
 If I was in her position, I probably would have also wanted to spend a lot of my time at the Petit Trianon.

 Ironically, the French Revolution would soon make the wearing of loose cotton dresses extremely fashionable.
 No one wanted to look like a French aristocrat.
 The two highest-ranked ones had lost their heads, after all.
 Marie Antoinette’s fate helped kick off a trend that she had anticipated in the outfits she was wearing at the Petit Trianon ten years earlier.
-Once considered too scandalous to be featured in a painting exhibited at the Salon of 1783, this style of informal dress was immensely popular from 1795-1820.
+Once considered too scandalous to be featured in a painting exhibited at the Salon of 1783, this style of informal dress became immensely popular from 1795-1820.
 The thinner and gauzier the material, the better.
 If your breasts were visible, you were doing it right.
 The dress silhouette mimicked those worn in classical Greece.
 This shift in fashion from more ornate and structured forms to a more “natural” simplicity seems to mimic the architectural shift that occurred in the 1760s from Rococo/late Baroque style to the Neoclassical.
 The Petit Trianon was one of the first buildings to make this leap, and Marie Antoinette was one of the first women to start wearing this style of dress while she was staying at the Petit Trianon.
 An interesting connection!